illustration of a point of light with many different light streamers extending from it.

 • Long-tail keywords are related keywords that support a head term

-The graphic below illustrates how long-tail searches usually fit into the topic cluster framework.
+The graphic below illustrates how long-tail searches fit into the topic cluster framework.

 keyword hierarchy